Lic. Heidy Cruz Gamboa has performed well over 100 marriages, in the past 33 years.

 You will not need to bring any notarized legal documents.

-5) Marital status - if divorced, please indicate the date, city and state, name of Court that decreed the divorce, and the full name of ex-spouse, no initials, please.
-Note: If the bride is divorced, her divorce date must be at least 300 days prior the date of the upcoming wedding.
+4. Marital status - if divorced, All final court documents are required.
+Note: If the bride is divorced, her divorce date must be at least 300 days prior to the date of the upcoming wedding.